 Professional Pet Sitter vs. Neighbor/Friend

-In my last Blog, I wrote about why you should hire a pet sitter.
+Recently, I wrote about why you should hire a pet sitter.
 Now I’d like to discuss why you should hire a professional pet sitter.

 Going out of town for work or on a vacation can be difficult, especially if you have a pet at home.
 You want someone you can trust and is reliable to take care of your pets and your home while your gone.
 It’s natural to look to a neighbor, friend or family.
 You can trust them, but it might not always be the best choice.